bsantanad/numerical_methods/README.md

 # Numerical Methods

-A repository with numerical methods algorithms implemented in C. The algorithms are based in a class I'm taking.
+A repository with numerical methods algorithms implemented in C and python.
+The algorithms are based in a class I'm taking.
 The algorithms may need some work, so feel free to upgrade them :)

 ## Installation